 Stradivarius has work to do across the board to achieve a higher rating.
 So exactly how ethical is Stradivarius?
+This article is based on the Stradivarius rating published in February 2022.

 Is Stradivarius an ethical or sustainable brand?